Effective performance planning: steps, benefits, and challenges

 How can we make performance planning?

-To make performance planning effective, start by setting SMART goals, identifying key competencies, creating an action plan, and regularly monitoring progress.
+To make it effective, start by setting SMART goals, identifying key competencies, creating an action plan, and regularly monitoring progress.
 It’s also important to involve employees in the process and provide ongoing feedback to keep them motivated and on track.

 What is the difference between planning and performance?